fantastizeey1/Github-User-Search/README.md

 2. Click the "Search" button or press `Enter`.
 3. View the user's profile details if found, or see an error message if the user doesn't exist.
 4. Toggle between light and dark modes using the switch in the header.
+5. The app will automatically apply the theme based on your system preferences (light or dark mode).

 ## Components